makerdao/community/governance/polls/Sai Stability Fee Adjustment - December 23, 2019.md

    9: 5
    10: 7
 ---
-# Poll: Sai Stability Fee Adjustment - December 23, 2019
+# Poll: Sai Stability Fee Adjustment - December 30, 2019

 The Maker Foundation Interim Risk Team has placed a Governance Poll into the [voting system](https://vote.makerdao.com/polling) which presents a number of possible **Sai Stability Fee** options.
 Voters are now able to signal their support for a **Sai Stability Fee** within a range of 1% to 7%.

-This Governance Poll ([FAQ](https://community-development.makerdao.com/makerdao-scd-faqs/scd-faqs/governance)) will be active for three days beginning on Monday, December 23 at 5 PM UTC, the results of which may inform an Executive Vote which will go live on Friday, December 27, at 5 PM UTC.
+This Governance Poll ([FAQ](https://community-development.makerdao.com/makerdao-scd-faqs/scd-faqs/governance)) will be active for three days beginning on Monday, December 30 at 5 PM UTC, the results of which may inform an Executive Vote which will go live on Friday, January 3, at 5 PM UTC.

 ## Review